SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/redshift-ulm.md

 ```

-## Collecting Logs and Metrics for the Amazon Redshift ULM app
+## Collecting logs and metrics for the Amazon Redshift ULM app

 This section has instruction for setting up collection of logs and metrics for the Amazon Redshift ULM app.